pedro-varela1/pedro-varela1/README.md

 - 💻 I am a 3rd year electrical engineering undergrad at Universidade Federal do Rio Grande do Norte (UFRN).
 - 🔭 Currently working as a researcher in embedded artificial intelligence for applications in control and automation.
-- 🌱 I am currently learning computer vision techniques in self-driving cars.
+- 🌱 I am currently learning computer vision techniques on Smart Homes.
 - ⚡ Studying Electrical Engineering makes me happy.

 ---